 Adding Two‑Factor Authentication (2FA) to a Laravel API (Laragear + Sanctum)

-I recently wired up Two‑Factor Authentication (2FA) for the Profresh API.
+I recently wired up Two‑Factor Authentication (2FA) for the DayWright API.
 There are a few ways to do 2FA in Laravel, but I chose the Laragear 2FA package because it’s simple, well‑documented, and plays nicely with Sanctum.

 2 min read